 Ca. 2 ss eddik

 Salt and pepper

-Fry the onion in butter until shiny.
-Stir in flour.
-Dilute with the cooking power from the meat.
-Let the sauce simmer for 10 minutes.
-Season with vinegar, 3 sugar, salt and pepper.
+Saute onion in butter until translucent.
+Stir in the wheat flour and season with the cooking stock from the meat.
+Let the sauce simmer for 10 minutes, before seasoning it with vinegar, sugar, salt and pepper.

 When the vegetables are done, season the soup with salt and pepper.
 Serve the soup as an appetizer with flatbread next to it, grated nutmeg and possibly a ball (see recipe below).

 Take the meat and cut it into slices before serving.
-Serve with onion sauce, boiled potatoes and vegetables from the soup.
+Serve the meat with onion sauce, boiled potatoes and vegetables from the soup.

-I grew up with globes in the soup.
-There are small dumplings that are boiled in the soup, towards the end.
+I've grown up with klot in the soup.
+There are small dumplings that are boiled with in the soup, at the very end.

 1 pinch of salt